thompsonmaizelab/thompsonmaizelab.github.io/research.md

 title: Schnable Lab Research Interests
 ---

 Research in the Schnable Lab@UNL in an interdisciplinary business.
-Our projects involving collaborations with engineers, computer scientists, statisticians, and food scientists.
 Here are three main clusters:
 <ul>
 <li><a href="#Comparative">Comparative functional genomics</a></li>
 <li><a href="#Phenotyping">High throughput phenotyping</a></li>